 Responsibilities of Students 3

-ummary of Steps Required in Earning the Degree of Doctor of Education (Ed.D.)
+Summary of Steps Required in Earning the Degree of Doctor of Education (Ed.D.)
 4

 Requirements for the Degree of Doctor of Education (Ed.D.)
 5

 Office of Doctoral Studies 5

 Administration of the Ed.D.
-Degree in Teachers College
+Degree in Teachers College 5

-Degree Audit 5
+Degree Audit/Degree Works 5

 Multiple Degree Requirements 5

 En Passant Degrees 5

 Department and Academic Program 6

 Academic Advisor 6

 Graduate Credit in Advanced Columbia University Undergraduate Courses 6

 Transfer of Credits (from Outside Institutions) 6

+Period of Eligibility for the Ed.D.
+7

-Minimum Course Requirements and "R" Credit 6
+Minimum Course Requirements and "R" Credit 7

 Program of Study 7

 Continuous Registration Requirement 7

-Program Plan (via Degree Audit)
+Program Plan 7

 Requirements for Certification 7

 Courses and Grades in Relation to Certification 8

 Certification Examination 8

-Certification 8

-Period of Certification 9
+Certification 9

 Obligation for Continuous Enrollment 9

-Exemptions 10

 10

-Waiver 11
+• 10

+1

 Personal Exemption 12

-12
+• 12

-Extension of Certification 13

-Six Months' Extension 13

 13

 13

+Extension for Exceptional Hardship 13

+13

 Research Competency 14

+Dissertation Seminar 14

-Dissertation Committee 14
+Dissertation Committee 15

 Dissertation Proposal Hearing 15

-.
-15

-16
+Review of Progress 16

 Intention to Defend the Dissertation and Application for the Dissertation

 Defense 16

-Depositing Final Copies of the Dissertation 18
+Depositing Final Copies of the Dissertation 19

 Abstract 19

 Award of the Degree 19

-20
+Readmission 20

 Reinstatement 20

 Appendix A - General Residence Requirements (Minimum Point Requirements for

 21